 Based on a systematic literature review, the book aims to forecast the investment scale of Chinese higher education and the allocation structure of different types of higher education institutions in the next decade.

 As China has become the world’s largest country of higher education, "how to provide adequate and equal funds to meet the increasing demand" is of great interest to scholars and policymakers both from China and abroad.
-Besides, the book will also appeal to postgraduate students who would like to know the overall status of Chinese higher education finance.
+The book will also appeal to postgraduate students who would like to know the overall status of Chinese higher education finance.

 Table of Contents